NAGATHRILOK/mcqapp/README.md

 # mcqapp
-This project is created as a part of assignment by vphrase company
+This project is created as a part of assignment